-Have you noticed the bamboo pillows that are suddenly everywhere?
-They’ve exploded in popularity.
+The fantastic bamboo pillow is everywhere.
+They’ve recently exploded in popularity.
 According to Google Trends, they’re even more popular than traditional down pillows!
+People seem to like them: bamboo pillow reviews are generally positive.

-Bamboo pillows’ name clearly implies that a primary component is bamboo.
-In fact, the majority are filled with shredded memory foam, a petroleum-based product.
-The fabric outer shell or case, is most commonly a 40% rayon / 60% polyester blend.
+The name clearly implies that a primary component must be bamboo.
+As it turns out, the majority are filled with shredded memory foam, a petroleum-based product.
+The fabric outer shell or case, is most commonly a blend of rayon and polyester.

 So where’s the bamboo?
-The truth is in the fine print: apparently rayon is derived from bamboo. pfft… What a bunch of bullshit.
-It’s essentially just a memory foam pillow with a rayon pillow case and some very deceptive marketing.
+The truth is in the fine print: apparently the case’s rayon fabric is derived from bamboo.

-According to the product descriptions, these magical bamboo pillows are:
+According to popular product descriptions, these magical bamboo pillows are:

 - environmentally friendly